cloudmesh-community/hid-sp18-523/notebook.md

 ## Week ( Feb 04 - Feb 10 , 2019 )

+* Run the REST API on Guest and successfully Curl API response from host
+* set up environment to deploy REST Open service on Ubuntu Guest OS and host Mac.
+Set up bridged network so that host and VM can talk.
 * Enhanced REST API code and created new end point to pass item id as parameter and retreived item sales as result
 * Researched on professor comment of passing data parameters to REST API
 * Online Hours - Attended online hours on 1/30/19 of professor.
 Reviewed project with him